Will-Wrightwa/kafkafluxclicker/README.md

 # kafkafluxclicker
-minimal example of graphql subscriptions with the flux pattern and kafka
+minimal example of graphql subscriptions with the flux pattern and kafka on k8s